Independent Right of Residence for Spouses ("Eheunabhängiges Aufenthaltsrecht")

 Where do I apply for Independent right of residence for spouses?

 You can apply for the Independent right of residence for spouses at the Immigration Office.
 To do so, you first need to inform the authorities that you have separated - so you need to make an appointment with the Immigration Office.
-Before making an appointment, it is best to seek advice.
+Before making an appointment, it is recommended to seek advice.
 You can find counselling centres in the section "Where can I find advice and support?".
 The counselling centre staff can help you prepare all the necessary documents for your appointment.

 If your ex-partner or other people inform the Immigration Office that you have separated, you will usually receive a letter from the Immigration Office.
 In this letter, the Immigration Office asks whether you are still married.
 Alternatively, the Immigration Office may send you a letter and inform you that your current residence permit is no longer valid or that its validity period will be shortened.

-In your reply, you should state that you are applying for the Independent right of residence for spouses and explain why you are eligible for such a resident permit.
+In your reply, you have the opportunity to state that you are applying for the Independent right of residence for spouses and explain why you are eligible for such a resident permit.
 You can read about the possible reasons for an independent residence permit in the section "Does the Independent right of residence for spouses apply to me?" and in the section "Can I get the Independent right of residence for spouses without complying with the required three-year period?".
 You can also send Immigration Office copies of documents supporting your statements, for instance, a copy of your divorce application, registration confirmation, or police reports.

 What do I need to apply for the Independent right of residence for spouses?

-• Most Immigration Offices require these documents:
+- Most Immigration Offices require these documents:

-• A copy of your current residence permit
+- A copy of your current residence permit

-• A biometric passport photo
+- A biometric passport photo

-• Any papers that document your separation.
+- Any papers that document your separation.
 That can be a copy of your divorce application or registration confirmation.

 Can I extend my independent right of residence?